Zucchini Bites

 • Shred the zucchini on a box grater or in a food processor.

-• Combine zucchini with salt and leave aside for 10 minutes.
+• Combine the zucchini with salt and let it sit for 10 minutes.

 • Squeeze out the excess moisture (important step!)